No, we're not going to "Light Your Fire!" :-)

 The following material regarding VW doors was gleaned from conversations with Rob Boardman.

+If you have an air powered impact tool (rattle gun) - great.
+Rob used a hand held impact screw driver which you hit with a hammer.
 Use a heavy leather glove on your gripping hand so you can rest it on the door sill for the shallowest possible angle and pounding the tool didn't cause blisters on the back of your fingers from the door sill - your hand DOES move slightly fore-aft as the tool is struck.
 These screws are REALLY tight, and there is a danger of stripping the cross-cut out of the screw head if you wack them at an angle, so take your time and use a heavy hammer (e.g., a 2-pound steel mallet) so you get really good blows - lots of small taps won't do it and just encourage the driver bit to damage the cross slots.
 If you ruin the cross-cut in the screws it's an awful job trying to drill those screws out, and you risk damaging the thread in the captive plate, which is absolutely impossible to get at to replace (the bottom one anyway), so the problem is compounded.
 Use new screws if there is ANY damage to the cross-cut.
 Reinstalling the screws with a touch of grease on the threads so next time is a little easier.

 Once loosened the screws can be removed easily enough, and the threaded steel plate they screw into is captive so you don't need to worry about losing it.
 Although it's captive it does move -- to allow for adjusting the door, so don't worry if the door "flops" a little when you get all the screws loose.